Officer on Special Duty: India

 It is also sometimes used as a training post for a future higher level posting.
 For example, when Raghuram Rajan served as OSD in Union Finance Ministry before beginning the appointment for RBI Governor and also when S. Ranganathan was appointed the Comptroller and Auditor General, he was first appointed as an OSD to understudy the outgoing CAG A.K.
 Roy and subsequently given charge.

 Pakistan and Bangladesh

-It refers to a government officer without duties in Pakistan and Bangladesh.
-They may be the officers awaiting posting orders or the demoted officers.
-These officers report to the secretariat where they do nothing but sign their attendance.
-It implies that the government does not have any suitable post for the officer or their services are no more required (when demoted).
-These officers are paid full salaries.
+In Bangladesh and Pakistan, it refers to a higher civil service officer with no assigned duties.
+While some promotions are due to political reasons, others are made because of an absence of a suitable post.
+Certain officers view it as a "punishment" against a political view they had expressed.
+It implies that the government does not have any suitable post for the officer, but the officers are paid full salaries.
 It is considered to be a stigma when an officer is designated as the OSD.
-The practice finds its origin in the British Raj when to be an officer on special duty was the status of honour.